hanselp99/power_outages/README.md

 ## Assessment of Missingness
 ### NMAR Analysis
 Within this dataset, there are a few values that are missing within this dataframe.
 For instance, 9 values from Month and Climate Region are missing which is likely due to certain regions.
 This is due to an NERC regoin, ASCC which lacks most relevant data points in the dataset along with WSCC which lacks its Month and Outage Restoration.
-Due to this, these values have been imputed or deleted in order to maintain relevant information
+Due to this, these values have been imputed or deleted in order to maintain relevant information.
+Primarily very few values have been missing on these columns which likely induces that it is not dependent on another column.

 ### Missing Dependency
 However, one key factor that I would like to take a look at is OUTAGE.DURATION due to the several missing values it seems to have and its potential dependence on other columns.

+Here I would like to test for its Missingness by comparing it to two columns: Climate Category and Year.

+#### Climate Category

+#### Year

 ## Hypothesis Testing